 CRM stands for Customer Relationship Management.
 This is a web project developed in c #.
 It is a methodology or process used to learn more and more about customers’ behavior and their needs in order to develop a stronger relationship with them.
-CRM has many technological components.
-The useful way to learn about CRM is to think about a process that will help bring together a lots of small pieces of information about marketing effectiveness, customers, sales, market trends and responsiveness.
+Customer relationship management system has many technological components.
+The useful way to learn about customer relationship management project is to think about a process that will help bring together a lots of small pieces of information about marketing effectiveness, customers, sales, market trends and responsiveness.

 - Login Module